ataradov/breakout-boards/README.md

 The boards are added here at the same time they are submitted for fabrication.
 There may be issues with them, but I will not know about them until the boards arrive.
-Those issues will not be fixed in the files, unless the boards are really broken and I nned to reorder them, or I want to reorder them for some other reason.
+Those issues will not be fixed in the files, unless the boards are really broken and I need to reorder them, or I want to reorder them for some other reason.

 Below is a list of known issues:
 1. GD32F407V - BOOT0 (pin 94) should be pulled down by a 10 KOhm resistor.
-This is an easy fix, there is groud pour near the jumper.
+This is an easy fix, there is a groud pour near the jumper.